golemfactory/awesome-golem/README.md

 > Demos, hackathon+bounty app submissions and projects building on/with Golem.

-- [golem.network video transcoder](https://golem-video.jarvispowered.com:5000) - This is sample app that uses golem.network to transcode videos.
+- [golem.network video transcoder](https://github.com/Doc-Saintly/golem-video) - This is sample app that uses golem.network to transcode videos.
 Please select your transcoding profile and then upload your videos.
-- [Golem Transcoding requestor](https://golem-transcoding.cloud/) - A React + Spring based webapp accepting video files as input and transcoding these files into different formats using Golem.
+- [Golem Transcoding requestor](https://github.com/Edhendil/golem-transcoding) - A React + Spring based webapp accepting video files as input and transcoding these files into different formats using Golem.
-- [Hashcat](https://handbook.golem.network/requestor-tutorials/create-your-own-application-on-golem/the-steps-to-do) - hashcat password-recovery example, this tutorial is designed to inspire you to create your own Golem applications, we will explain all the needed details of Golem application implementation.
+- [Hashcat](https://handbook.golem.network/requestor-tutorials/create-your-own-application-on-golem/the-steps-to-do) - Hashcat password-recovery example, this tutorial is designed to inspire you to create your own Golem applications, we will explain all the needed details of Golem application implementation.
 - [golemGraphWavePair](https://github.com/smiley1983/golemGraphWavePair) - Use the Golem Network to generate graph frames, then combine them into an animation.
 - [golemized-strong-gravitational-lense](https://github.com/rezahsnz/golemized-strong-gravitational-lense) - a simple distributed computing hack that tries to simulate some physical phenomena called gravitional lensing and is based on the work of Prof. Adam Bolton.
-- [golem-parallel-matplotlib](https://github.com/CoeJoder/golem-parallel-matplotlib) - various statistical analyses are performed on circadian rhythm measurements in human test subjects.
+- [golem-parallel-matplotlib](https://github.com/CoeJoder/golem-parallel-matplotlib) - Various statistical analyses are performed on circadian rhythm measurements in human test subjects.
 - [golem-covid](https://github.com/iRhonin/golem-covid) - This program get a parameter from data/owid-covid-data.csv file (like new_cases_per_million) and plot every day data on the world map.
 After all images generated (in outputs), it will gather them and create a gif ([example](https://i.imgur.com/0wtVDgx.mp4)).
 - [golem-geomandel](https://github.com/Edhendil/golem-geomandel) - Geomandel requestor is a python script for generating sequences of Mandelbrot images centered on a single point and with zoom increasing in each image ([example](https://youtu.be/vKH7x2SrkEo)).
 - [golem-lorenz-attractor](https://github.com/hhio618/golem-lorenz-attractor) - The Lorenz Equations are a system of three coupled, first-order, nonlinear differential equations which describe the trajectory of a particle through time.